The Committee

 - consult with stakeholders and the public, and keep them informed.

-In 2019-20, our strategic priorities are to:
+Our strategic priorities for 2021-24 are to:

-- engage with key consumer, small business and farming stakeholders
+- small business and farming customers

 Committee secretariat